PedroMarianoAlmeida/offical-turbo-v1/packages/next/next-auth/readme.md

 - Get the session already sanitized: `import { useCoreSession, getCoreServerSession } from "@repo/next-auth/session-adapters";`

+- Protect a component/page wrapping it in the Protected component

 ## Sources

 - - https://www.youtube.com/watch?v=md65iBX5Gxg (but I used Google Authenticator instead of the github Github)